smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/11 - Self Join.md

 | 5005       | Class B |
 | 5005       | Class D |

-Here is the expected output; employees 1001 and 2002 have matching licenses, and employees 4004 and 5005 have matching licenses.
+Here is the expected output: employees 1001 and 2002, and employees 4004 and 5005, have matching licenses.

 | EmployeeID_A | EmployeeID_B | LicenseCount |
 |--------------|--------------|--------------|